Terabytes per day (TB/day) to Bytes per minute (Byte/minute) conversion

 While there isn't a specific "law" associated with terabytes per day, it's related to Moore's Law, which predicted the exponential growth of computing power and storage capacity over time.
 Moore's Law, although not a physical law, has driven advancements in data storage and transfer technologies, leading to the widespread use of units like terabytes.
 As technology evolves, higher data transfer rates (petabytes/day, exabytes/day) will become more common.

-What is bytes per minute?
+What is the byte per minute?

 Bytes per minute is a unit used to measure the rate at which digital data is transferred or processed.
 Understanding its meaning and context is crucial in various fields like networking, data storage, and system performance analysis.